tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 all the different types of verbs and exactly how they conjugate.
 Casually read through the guide and focus on **understanding example sentences**.
 When you see a word in a different form, all you need is to understand what it means.

+As grammar explanations don't directly help to acquire language, they take a secondary role.
+We think that if you don't understand some grammar, it won't be beneficial to spend more time trying to understand the explanations.
+It's better to read more example sentences if your grammar book provides them.

 ## Grammar guides